-This maximum threshold would include all State aid granted under this aid scheme and any other State aid measure granted under the de minimis rule, including that received from any entity other than the Majjistral Action Group Foundation.
+This maximum threshold would include all State aid granted under this aid scheme and any other State aid measure granted under the de minimis rule, including that applied for and/or received from any entity other than the Majjistral Action Group Foundation.
 Any de minimis aid received in excess of the established threshold will have to be recovered, with interest, from the undertaking receiving the aid.